 “3 fighters killed, landmines seized in Zabul operation,” Pajhwok Afghan News, 6 May 2016.

-Afghanistan’s Article 7 report, Form B (for calendar year 2015) states that 329 antipersonnel mines of US, Chinese, Russian, Pakistani, Iranian, Israeli, and unknown manufacture were seized or recovered during 2015.
+Afghanistan’s Article 7 Report (for calendar year 2016), Form B states that 337 antipersonnel mines of Chinese and Russian manufacture were seized or recovered during 2016.